chrisjbreisch/Trs80.Level1Basic/README.md

 >READY
 >\>_

+## Extensions to Level I BASIC
+- The `LOAD`, `SAVE`, and `MERGE` commands mentioned above
+- The `CHR$(n)` function.
+It takes an ASCII value and returns the corresponding character.
+When I was playing around, I needed to print a double quote (").
+There's no way to do that in Level I BASIC. `CHR$(n)` is part of Level II BASIC, so I'm just getting a head start on the Level II interpreter. :)
+- You'll notice all the samples are in UPPER case.
+I do allow mixed-case code, but everything is case-insentive.
+Forcing UPPER case wouldn't have been too hard, but had little benefit, and might have screwed up the `LOAD`, `SAVE`, and `MERGE` commands if you're working on a case-sensitive file system.
+- Slightly more detailed error messages.

 ## What doesn't it do?

 I haven't supplied an editor or any editing tools.
 You want to edit, do that outside and use `LOAD` to bring in what you've written.
 Otherwise, you can